The Swatch Group: Brands

 Over the years, the Swatch Group acquired various luxury watchmaking companies, including Blancpain S. A. (founded 1735, bought by Swatch in 1992), Breguet S. A. (founded 1775, bought in 1999), and Glashütte Original (Germany, bought in 2000).
 The company continued to produce watches under these names.

 HW Holding Inc., owner of Harry Winston, Inc., an American jewellery and luxury watch company, was acquired on 26 March 2013 for 711 million Swiss francs.
 Nayla Hayek became the CEO.
 The company bought the world's biggest flawless blue diamond, The Winston Blue, on 15 May 2014.

+In 2018, Swatch Group classified their brands as "Prestige and Luxury", "High", "Middle" and "Basic".

 The following list includes the brands owned by the Swatch Group: